Clover-090/Balatro-Cloverfied/README.md

 Deckskins and other cosmetic changes in the [Freinds of clover expansion!](https://github.com/Clover-090/Clover-fied-Friends-of-Clover-expansion).

-Requires Steammodded and its dependencies to run.
+Requires Steammodded and its dependancies to run.